 • Now make a cross on these discs with a butter knife.
 Alternatively, you can make a dent on it.
 The choice is yours.

 • Brush milk on these for the glaze.
-Sprinkle cardamom or nutmeg powder and bake.
+Sprinkle cardamom powder or nutmeg and bake.

-• Use both the rods while baking and keep the tray in the middle rack
+• Use both the rods while baking and keep the tray in the middle rack.

 • Check after 12 minutes and bake further accordingly.